SirAbhi13/Vidify/README.md

 - The application also implements custom watermark overlay feature where the user can either supply exact `x,y` coordinates or use predefined places to put watermark on.

-- The application also stores the details of the Videos and the Processed videos in the PostgreSQL db.
+- The application also stores the details of the Videos and the Processed videos and the user who uploaded them in the PostgreSQL db.

+- Uses User model of django and JWT token authentication to for user signup and login before using the API

 - The app follows a modular structure, with clear and concise code.
 - The application uses the `APIView` class from the django-rest-framework to have a better control over the backend api endpoints and responses.